-The Society is a member of The National Operatic and Dramatic Association (NODA) and we have been recipients of NODA Accolades of Excellence, the most recent of these being for “My Boy Jack”. www.noda.org.uk
+The Society is a member of The National Operatic and Dramatic Association (NODA) and we have been recipients of NODA Accolades of Excellence, the most recent of these being for “Mother Goose and “Murder on the Nile”. www.noda.org.uk

 Our play repertoire has included the classics, farce and modern drama.
 In addition, we regularly compete against other Theatrical Societies in the Southern Counties Drama Festival for short plays held annually at the Barn Theatre in February.

 Our home is the Barn Theatre, Oxted, fondly described as “the jewel in Oxted’s Crown” where we can both rehearse and perform.
 The equipment available to us is extensive and our productions are enhanced by the charm and character of the Theatre, which opened in 1924 and has over the years been much improved.
 The Society has been pleased to have been able to contribute financially to those improvements.

 More information on the Theatre can be found on www.barntheatreoxted.co.uk